-Teachers know what the rules and expectations are, so why not give students a voice in that so they think they developed them.
+Teachers know what the rules and expectations are, so why not give students a voice in creating those expectations.
+You and your students really do want the same thing for the learning community.
 It’s a win-win situation, right?!

 When you have them all charted, let the students sign their name to the classroom learning community contract!
-If you sign the contract, you must adhere to it, right?!
+When you sign a contract, you must adhere to it, right?!

 Community building is an ongoing process.
 Community building is not just about decorating and getting to know the classroom at the beginning of the school year, it’s also about discovering the kinds of readers and writers that inhabit your new classroom.

 The previous tips are just ideas to get the